 When you’ve decided to include an ethnicity question in a survey template, make sure the correct ethnicity survey options are offered.

 Just as people learn to distinguish ethnicity from race, surveys should do the same.
-It is best to ask race and ethnicity survey questions separately.
+It is best to ask race and ethnicity questions separately.

-According to the US census bureau, these categories are answer options when asking about race:
+According to the US Census Bureau, these categories are answer options when asking about race:

 - White or Caucasian